Neste

 From a business perspective, developing alternative fuel technologies strengthened the company’s portfolio and the first-mover advantage was significant.
 Experience and expertise developed in one region could be transferred across geographies.

-From a European perspective, recent geopolitical developments have underscored the importance of building core capabilities within Europe’s borders, Making Neste’s production expansion in Rotterdam strategically relevant, as well as, providing a significant investment into the economy of the Netherlands.
+From a European perspective, recent geopolitical developments have underscored the importance of building core capabilities within Europe’s borders, making Rotterdam’s production expansion strategically relevant, as well as providing a significant investment into the economy of the Netherlands.

 The importance of regulation and education across the market

 In an industry with slim profit margins, voluntary uptake of sustainable aviation fuel (SAF) has not materialised in the way it might have been predicted a few years ago.
-While Neste pioneered developing renewable fuels and is currently expanding its production capability of SAF in Rotterdam, regulation remains a critical enabler for the aviation industry’s transformation to net-zero carbon emissions by 2050.
+While Neste pioneered developing renewable fuels and is currently expanding its production of sustainable aviation fuel (SAF) globally, regulation remains a critical enabler for the aviation industry’s transformation to net-zero carbon emissions by 2050.
 Today, there are still notable differences from continent to continent and the regulatory challenges are present at both ends of the production process.
-In the case of the raw materials, such as used cooking oil and animal fat waste that is processed to make hydroprocessed esters and fatty acids (HEFA) for SAF, raw material feedstock status and compliance is a key issue, with regulation and certification varying regionally.
+In the case of the raw materials, such as used cooking oil and animal fat waste that is processed to make hydroprocessed esters and fatty acids (HEFA) for SAF, raw material status and compliance is a key issue, with regulation and certification varying regionally.
 Updating these frameworks is essential for SAF and renewable diesel production.

 For developers like Neste, engaging with local and national regulators is a core part of project execution and cooperation across the industry is essential.
 With rapid developments in the SAF marketplace over the past five years, sharing knowledge with stakeholders such as airlines, airports and regulators can be beneficial to all parties.